 The Turning Point: The Winter of 1975

-The turning point in the story happens in the winter of 1975.
-After Amir wins the kite tournament, Hassan goes to retrieve the fallen kite, just like he promised.
-But while he’s doing that, he runs into Assef and his gang.
+The story’s turning point happens in the winter of 1975.
+After Amir wins the kite tournament, Hassan goes to retrieve the fallen kite as he promised.
+But he encounters Assef and his gang.

-What happens next is traumatic.
-Assef assaults Hassan, and Amir watches from a distance.
-He’s too scared and ashamed to step in.
+What happens next is horrifying.
+Assef assaults Hassan.
+Amir sees it but does nothing.
+He is too scared and ashamed to intervene.

 This moment changes everything for Amir.
-He can’t bring himself to help Hassan, and afterward, his guilt and cowardice push him to pull away from his friend.
-This sets up the emotional conflict that runs through the rest of the story.
+His guilt and cowardice stop him from helping Hassan.
+Afterward, he begins to distance himself from his friend.
+This guilt becomes the emotional conflict that drives the rest of the story.

 The Fallout of Betrayal